yuyutyrdinatry/pygraphics/branches/branch-csc494-summer-2011/cpython/README.txt

     queue that the thread uses blocking until the function has completed.
 Perhaps problem is in pygamer.mixer.init()

-mediawindows.py

-    This module contains the thread support and the thread that is used to run the display of pictures by Tkinter and initialization of pygamer.mixer.
-It also contains a series of Tkinter display widgets and support classes.
-Namely it contains the PictureWindow and associated support classes for displaying Pictures in a threaded window, and it contains the PictureInspector and associated support classes for displaying and inspecting Pictures.
+mediawindows

+    This package contains the thread support, the multiprocess support, and the code responsible for displaying and inspecting images.
+In particular, PictureInspector.

     It also contains various choose_* functions that allow users to choose files, folders, save_as filenames, and colors.
 NOTE: These are what are called in media.py's equivalent choose_* functions.

+    This module is a major focus of the work in CSC494 2011, so the below TODO notes might become out of date if they aren't updated.

-    TO-DO: Major clean up necessary.
-The code logic is inconsistent (PictureWindow and PictureInspector function in vastly different ways) and documentation is needed for much of the module.
+    TO-DO:Documentation is needed for much of the module.
 Also, the Tkinter code should be cleaned up to make the windows behave as wanted (add scrollbars, fix proportions, etc)

-    ALSO TO-DO: Add ask and say functions for A3
+    ALSO TO-DO: Add ask and say functions for A3 (???)

+    Short explanations and TO-DOs for the submodules of mediawindows:

+    amp.py

+        This module contains some thread-related code that probably belongs elsewhere, and the AMP protocol support.

+        TO-DO: move the threading code elsewhere

+    exceptions.py

+        This module contains an exception class and some constants.
+It will be used somewhere, but I haven't checked.

+        TO-DO: Use it or lose it.

+    gui.py

+        This module contains the actual Tkinter GUI classes.

+    proxy.py

+        This module is responsible for providing blocking, synchronous interfaces around objects and functions that are implemented in the other process.

+        TO-DO: er, write it.

+    run_client.py

+        This is a script which runs an AMP client that connects back to the amp server specified in amp.py.
+It is run as a subprocess by amp.py.
+        Everything used by it is defined in amp.py

 picture.py